joshukraine/mac-bootstrap/README.md

 1. Reboot, check for additional updates, then reinstall and reboot as needed.

-1. Install preliminary Mac apps.
-These would be any MAS or other apps referenced by the macos-dock script and not handled by `brew cask`.
-(See `install/macos-dock`)

 ## Installation

 To install with a one-liner, run this: